afs001/AFSPrompt/README.md

 - `score module` is used for scoring the generated examples.

 ### AFS Prompting
+For related implementations, see: https://github.com/MILVLG/prophet

+## Acknowledgements
-This module is developed based on https://github.com/MILVLG/prophet.
+This project is developed based on [https://github.com/MILVLG/prophet](https://github.com/MILVLG/prophet).

 ## Code update progress
 - [x] Organize project structure and main modules